|Size:||1.5 linear feet in 1 box|

 |Repository:||Chicago Public Library, Harold Washington Library Center, Special Collections, 400 S. State St., Chicago, IL 60605|

-Robert Pockmire (born 1951) was born and raised in Toledo, Ohio.
-He began his education at The Ohio State University, and completed a Diploma in Illustration at Kendall School of Design in 1973 in Grand Rapids, Michigan.
+Robert Pockmire (1951-2021) was born and raised in Toledo, Ohio.
+He attended The Ohio State University and completed a Diploma in Illustration at Kendall School of Design in 1973 in Grand Rapids, Michigan.
 The next year, he moved to New York City and worked for Norcross Cards.

 He later relocated to Chicago and worked as an illustrator for L. Fish Furniture.
 In the late 1970s and early 1980s, Pockmire served as house manager, sound and lighting technician, stage props and graphic designer for Victory Gardens Theatre.
 In 1985, Pockmire joined Diamond Toymakers, now Flix Candy/Imaginings 3, where he continues to work as a production designer and photographer.